Biodiversity

 In hydropower, we continued our collaboration in migratory fish projects

-• In 2022–2024, the Lohi Iijokeen (Salmon to Iijoki) project will continue the extensive cooperation of the Iijoki river migratory fish project of 2020–2022 and produce, among other things, information on the functionality of the Haapakoski downstream migration route.
+• In 2024–2026, the Lohi Iijokeen 2 (Salmon to Iijoki 2) is a a continuation of the extensive cooperation of the previous projects, Lohi Iijokeen 2022–2024 and Iijoen vaelluskalahanke 2020–2022 (Iijoki river migratory fish project).
+The measures include, among other things, planting fry and producing information on the functionality of the Haapakoski downstream migration route.

-•The Iijoki agreement for 2019–2023 is implementing the Iijoki waterway vision by restoring drained swamps and improving water quality in the Iijoki river catchment area, for example.
+• The Iijoki agreement for 2024–2028 is implementing the Iijoki waterway vision 2030 by restoring drained swamps and improving water quality in the Iijoki river catchment area, for example.
+The agreement is continued from a previous agreement period of 2019–2023.

-• The development of the approximately 9 km long old Raasakka riverbed as a natural breeding area for migratory fish continued by the pumping of 5.5–9.5 m3/s of water into the riverbed throughout the summer season.
+• The development of the approximately 9 km long old Raasakka riverbed as a natural breeding area for migratory fish continued by the pumping of additional water into the riverbed throughout the summer season.

-• We also participated in joint projects to restore migratory fish stocks in the Kemijoki and Ounasjoki rivers.
+• We also participate in joint projects to restore migratory fish stocks in the Kemijoki and Ounasjoki rivers.

-• The regulation of Suolijärvi Lakes in the Jumiskonjoki river and lake system was studied, and the eecommended water level regulation ranges were prepared in cooperation with the authorities and residents.
+• Recommended water level regulation ranges have been prepared for the regulation of Suolijärvi Lakes in the Jumiskonjoki river and lake system in cooperation with the authorities and residents.

 We use sustainable wood-based fuels